gSchool/ada-CS-Fundamentals-Internship/08-graphs/02-graphs-algorithms.md

 ##### !explanation

-Since you will visit each node once, and loop through each of the edges in each node the Big-O of this algorithm is O(N + E) where `N` is the number of nodes in the graph and `E` is the number of edges since each node and each edge will be explored.
+Since we will visit each node once, and loop through each of the edges in each node the Big-O of this algorithm is O(N + E) where `N` is the number of nodes in the graph and `E` is the number of edges since each node and each edge will be explored.

+O(N + E) is different from O(NE) because O(NE) implies that we visit each node `E` times.
+On the contrary, we visit each node at most one time O(N).
+We examine the edges adjacent to a node only when we visit the node, so each edge is examined at most two times, once for each of the nodes to which it is connected.
+This gives us a Big-O of O(2E) = O(E).
+Put together O(N) + O(E) and we get O(N + E).

 ##### !end-explanation